Laine helped off

 Patrik Laine will be out 2-3 months for the Montreal Canadiens because of a left knee sprain.
 He will not require surgery.

-The forward was injured in a knee-on-knee collision with Toronto Maple Leafs forward Cedric Pare at 3:49 of the first period of a 2-1 preseason loss on Saturday.
+The forward was injured on a knee-on-knee collision with Toronto Maple Leafs forward Cedric Pare at 3:49 of the first period of a 2-1 preseason loss on Saturday.
 He had to be helped off the ice and down the tunnel.

 Laine was acquired by the Canadiens in a trade with the Columbus Blue Jackets on Aug.
-19 with a second-round pick in the 2026 NHL Draft for defenseman Jordan Harris.
+19 along with a second-round pick in the 2026 NHL Draft for defenseman Jordan Harris.

 "It's tough for him, obviously," Canadiens forward Brendan Gallagher said.
 "He was excited, the fan base was excited, and us as a team, we were very excited to have him.
 He's an electric player and for that to be put on hold is disappointing but it's kind of the nature of the game.
 We dealt with it last year with Kirby (Dach, who played two games last season before a season-ending knee injury).
 We've been through it seemingly every year around here.